orfeasa/orfeasa-com/content/about.md

 ⚔ However, at this time I had to join the armed forces and serve for 8 months, which is mandatory in my country.
 There, I was part of the Research and Informatics Corps and during this time I decided to switch to Software Engineering as my main focus.

-👨‍💻 After that I worked at [eCademy](https://ecademy.gr/), implementing new features in Python/Django to accommodate the needs of new clients.
+📅 After that I worked at [eCademy](https://ecademy.gr/), helping businesses adapt to Covid-19 and moving their operations online.
+I implemented new features in Python/Django to accommodate the needs of new clients.

-🔭 Currently, I'm working at [Thought Machine](https://thoughtmachine.net/) as a Backend Engineer, on our cloud-native core banking platform
+🔭 Currently, I'm working at [Thought Machine](https://thoughtmachine.net/) as a Backend Engineer, on our cloud-native core banking platform.

 🖍️ Outside of work, I enjoy delivering training sessions at [BEST](https://best.eu.org/), organising [DEVit](https://devitconf.org/), the leading web developer conference in South-East Europe and I'm also the co-host of the [Passion(s) Unraveled](https://www.passionsunraveled.com) podcast.